jamie-stinson/common-helm-library/README.md

 ### Installing Charts

-We **strongly** recommend installing charts via GitOps tool like [ArgoCD](https://github.com/argoproj/argo-cd) however you can package up and install the charts manually.
+We **strongly** recommend installing charts via a GitOps tool like [ArgoCD](https://github.com/argoproj/argo-cd).
+You can package up and install the charts manually however that is out of scope from this project.
 Below is an example ArgoCD ApplicationSet you can use to dynamically generate your helm charts.
+There are so many different ways you can customise and install helm charts, so definitely do your research and find what suits you the best.

 ```yaml
 apiVersion: argoproj.io/v1alpha1